open-portfolio/.github/profile/README.md

 A family of libraries and applications, written in Swift, for the do-it-yourself investor.

+The _Open Portfolio Project_ is part of the _OpenAlloc_ family of open source Swift software applications and libraries.

 * [_OpenAlloc_](https://openalloc.github.io/) - main product website

 ## Portfolio App Project

 Apps for rebalancing a portfolio and tracking its value over time, for macOS.

+These are available on the App Store as **free** downloads for macOS.

 ### Flow Allocator